arangodb/docs-hugo/site/content/3.10/graphs/general-graphs/_index.md

 menuTitle: General Graphs
 weight: 85
 description: >-
-  This chapter describes the general-graph module
+  The basic type of a named graph is called a General Graph and there is a JavaScript module for working with these graphs
 archetype: chapter
 ---
-This chapter describes the [general-graph](../first-steps.md) module.
+This chapter describes the [general-graph](../_index.md) module.
 It allows you to define a graph that is spread across several edge and document collections.
 This allows you to structure your models in line with your domain and group